-All students chosen for the LSA DEI Certificate Program complete two parts of the program to get the certificate:
+All students chosen for the LSA DEI Certificate Program must complete two parts of the program to get the certificate:

 - Part I of the program consists of Learning and Cohort Building, comprised of four DEI learning modules and group orientation.
 This portion is directly intended to increase your capacity to support LSA's anti-racism and DEI work.
 During the course of our pilot program, you will receive a stipend of $140 (estimate 10 hours per employee) for your participation and time devoted to the educational activities in Part I.

 - Part II of the program culminates in an unpaid, self-designed capstone project (estimate 10 hours per employee).
 As a high impact educational practice, the capstone project will allow you to integrate your learning from Part I and apply it within your sphere of influence.
 You will present your project at a poster fair, where it will be eligible for one of three cash prizes in each track ($500, $250, $100).